chantzos/__/README.md

 that every application carries at the invocation) and here is why:

 At the invocation an application checks the environment and if it's not derived from another instance then becomes the process leader.
 Any application can play that role.
 This application by default, can have independed images (windows) of themselves (like tabs), unless the application forbids it (like the simple network manager which is activated with the --devel command line switch and is called as __netm, which it makes sense to disable new instances).
+The F5 key can display a menu for window related actions.

 This master process by default can start, manage and close unlimited new applications, unless again is forbidden (like a very specialized task that needs to reduce the risks).
-The first four Fn keys are dedicated to those taskes, like the F1 for instance, which is binded to bring in the foreground the previusly focused application or if there isn't one to start a default based on the settings.
+The first four Fn keys are dedicated to those taskes, like the F1 for instance, which is binded to bring in the foreground the previously focused application, or if there isn't one to start a default based on the settings.

 The applications can also have children of other applications but which they are tied only with them; those can be detached (using CTRL-j) and later can be re-attached, but only throw the caller application.

+### The drawing interface

+The first (top) line is reserved to print generic information and is refreshed at a every command invocation or (usually) when changing mode, or when changing focus.

+The window can be split in frames and every frame is associated with a buffer, which reserves the last line of the frame to print buffer related information.
+This last line can be hided, as it happens with applications other than ved, however when in insert mode the buffer status line should be visible.

+The last line of the window is reserved for displaying messages which they should be dissappear at the first keypress action.

+The previous line is reserved for the command line, but if the length from the entered text cannot fit, it grows to the top by borrowing upper lines.

 This system, it can't also built and maintain yet, that unix